Visiting Assistant Professor of Middle Eastern History

 Affiliation: NYU Abu Dhabi

 Research Areas: Modern Middle East, Late Ottoman Empire, Gender Studies, Digital Humanities

-Her current research focuses on text recognition and textual analytics of Ottoman Turkish print media.
+Her current research focuses on the text recognition and textual analysis of historical archives as well as digital crowdsourcing projects in cultural heritage.
 Her most recent study on the HTR applications for Ottoman Turkish entails the automated transcription of Ottoman Turkish print texts to modern Turkish.
-She is also working on applying the same technology to the British Indian office documents from the 19th century with the goal of making these texts available for higher-order text analysis.
+She applies the same technology to British Indian Office documents with the goal of preparing this corpus for higher-order text analysis.